Get THE RACK DEMO

 The Critical Thing Everyone Gets Wrong

 Think about flipping a coin.
 The odds are 50/50 heads or tails.
 But if you flip 10 times, you might get 7 heads and 3 tails.
-Or 4 heads and 6 tails.
 Each flip is independent.

 Proving Out Hets